rzadevv/Palintrace/README.md

 which memory defects can eventually be detected from an existing store and its source transcripts, without external annotations or hidden canonical user state.

-This repository currently implements the frozen Foundation and **Part 2: taxonomy and mutation harness**.
+This repository currently implements the frozen Foundation, the Part 2 taxonomy and mutation harness, and the first structural checker.

 Implemented: